arcadiapage/arcadiapage.github.io/_posts/2024-02-20-sacred-money-archetypes-test-what-i-think.md

 Having such a clear view of how I save, spend, and earn money is just mind-blowing.

-The way financial advisor [Denise Duffield Thomas](https://www.denisedt.com/blog/8-sacred-money-archetypes-what-are-they-how-to-use-them) covers the information is especially in-depth.
+The way financial mindset mentor Denise Duffield Thomas](https://www.denisedt.com/blog/8-sacred-money-archetypes-what-are-they-how-to-use-them) covers the information is especially in-depth.
 I've watched her videos multiple times, and I always learn something new or gain a new insight.

-My number one SMA archetype is the Accumulator aka the Banker.
+My number one money archetype is the Accumulator aka the Banker.
 The Alchemist and the Romantic are my second and third.
 All of my top three archetypes are pretty close to each other--only one point apart.

 Just a quick description of my SMA archetypes for context: